WisemanChaliShoto/WisemanChaliShoto/README.md

 ### Hi there 👋

-### I am seeking opportunities to begin my career as a junior software developer.
-With a solid foundation in JavaScript, CSS, HTML, Debugging etc. I am eager to learn and develop my skills while working collaboratively with a team.

-### As a junior software developer without experience, I am open to guidance and feedback from senior developers and team leads.
-I am excited to take on tasks such as debugging code, testing software, and documenting code changes.
-I am also eager to contribute to maintaining existing code and fixing bugs.
+I am an experienced professional specializing in RPG programming and seeking roles where I can leverage my expertise in RPG, IBM i, and software development.
+With a strong foundation in RPG, I am adept at designing and maintaining user-friendly interfaces, optimizing system performance, and ensuring seamless integration across platforms.
+My background also includes proficiency in administrative tasks, customer service, and a recent focus on sales techniques.
+Detail-oriented and organized, I excel in multitasking within fast-paced environments and am eager to apply my diverse skills to support and enhance a dynamic organization.

-### In addition to my technical skills, I have excellent communication skills and a willingness to learn and grow as a developer.
-I am comfortable using various tools and technologies related to software development and am committed to staying up-to-date with emerging trends and technologies.
+In addition to my technical expertise, I possess excellent communication skills and a strong commitment to continuous learning.
+I am comfortable with a variety of tools and technologies related to software development, customer service, and sales, and I stay up-to-date with emerging trends to ensure the solutions I provide are both innovative and effective.

-### You can checkout my repositories for the projects I've worked on.